"Dove eravamo rimasti?"

 That's helpful in answering the question of why it's said in this way in Italian (i.e. with "rimasti") but it doesn't answer the question of whether or not one can simply use "dove eravamo" to say the same thing.
 The original question from Altair0315 was whether rimasti is necessary in order to say this.
 I had that same question, and I still do.
 Anybody know if it's acceptable in Italian to simply use "dove eravamo" to say where were we?
 Thanks.

-Yes, - but is it used in this contents?
+Yes, - but is that used in the same context?

 I think that the difference between the two is that by using the trapassato prossimo, which is used for an action before another event in the past, we are getting the sense of "where were we before we were interrupted (which is the usual context for use of this expression judging by the Reverso Context examples in the link below), whereas dove eravamo does not bother with the technicality of placing the query in time in relation to another event in the past.